 Guidelines (“San José Guidelines”) and Committees may adopt either preventive or protection measures to prevent and address such acts.
 The treaty bodies have appointed rapporteurs, focal points or working groups on reprisals and intimidation who are in charge of aligning different approaches within the treaty bodies, as well as making effective proposals towards an appropriate course of action.
 For more details, read:

 How do Treaty Bodies address cases of intimidation and reprisal?

 Human Rights Council

-The role of the President of the Human Rights Council is to ensure that the Council proceeds with the appropriate level of dignity and respect in its work to promote and protect human rights, which implies that Members of the Council and all observers, including non-governmental organizations, must be able to contribute freely to the Council’s work and that of its subsidiary bodies and mechanisms (http://www.ohchr.org/EN/HRBodies/HRC/Pages/OtherSubBodies.aspx).
-When incidents of harassment of civil society representatives are raised, the President reacts, including through public statements, meetings and exchanges of letters, with the delegation of the States concerned.
+The role of the President of the Human Rights Council is to ensure that the Council proceeds with the appropriate level of dignity and respect in its work to promote and protect human rights.
+This implies that Members of the Council and all observers, including non-governmental organizations, must be able to contribute freely to the Council’s work and that of its subsidiary bodies and mechanisms.
+When incidents are raised, the President reacts, including through public statements, meetings and exchanges of letters with the delegation of the States concerned.

 Universal Periodic Review (UPR)